THE HUMAN HEART

-Freshly oxygenated blood from the Left Ventricle is then pumped out through valve (O) into the Aorta (P) and throughout the body to start its journey again.
+Freshly oxygenated blood from the Left Ventricle is then pumped out through valve (O) into the Aorta (P) to start its journey round the body again.

-... via the Aorta (P) to start its journey ending up back at Right Atrium (A).
+... via the Aorta (P) to start its journey again at the Right Atrium (A).

 WHAT IS A HEART ATTACK?

-A heart attack, medically referred to as a myocardial infarction is a serious medical emergency.
-In simple terms your heart will start to fail if there is a blockage in your arteries, stopping oxygen rich blood reaching your heart, causing the heart muscle to start dying.
-Should this happen immediate treatment is required, a fast response is required to stop or minimise damage to heart muscle otherwise scar tissue will form.
+A heart attack, medically referred to as a myocardial infarction, is a serious medical emergency.
+In simple terms the heart will start to fail if there is a blockage in the arteries, stopping oxygen rich blood reaching the heart, and causing the heart muscle to start dying.
+Should this happen immediate treatment is required; a fast response is required to stop or minimise damage to heart muscle, otherwise scar tissue will form.

-It’s when the rhythm of the heart becomes abnormal, medically called an arrhythmia, that causes the heart to beat too fast (called tachycardia) or too slow, (called bradycardia).
-The most common side effect of an arrhythmia, which is life threatening is referred to as ventricular fibrillation, when this happens it can stop the ventricles in the heart from pumping blood, blood pressure drops, resulting in loss of consciousness to the brain and organs.
-Without immediate treatment of CPR and a defibrillator, the brain dies causing death.
+The most common side effect of an arrhythmia, which is life threatening, is referred to as ventricular fibrillation.
+When this happens it can stop the ventricles in the heart from pumping blood, and blood pressure drops, resulting in loss of consciousness to the brain and organs.
+Without immediate treatment of CPR and a defibrillator, the brain dies.

-Some research indicates a high proportion of sudden cardiac arrest cases occurs in the age bracket between mid-thirty’s and fifty.
-On many times there’s been no history of heart disease.
+Some research indicates that a high proportion of sudden cardiac arrest cases occur in the age bracket between mid-thirties and fifty, often with no history of heart disease.

 It’s worth remembering: